riogroup/SORA/README.md

 ===
-Incluir uma descrição do que o programa faz
-Incluir o que o programa usa como INPUT e OUTPUT
+Include a description about what does the program do Incluir what does it uses as INPUT and OUTPUT